sixtyfive/pcsc-ctapi-wrapper/README.md

 Under Debian 9 (Stretch) the dependencies can be installed as follows:

 * apt install build-essential libudev-dev flex
-* git clone git://anonscm.debian.org/pcsclite/PCSC.git
+* git submodule init && git submodule update
   * cd PCSC
   * ./bootstrap
-  * ./configure --prefix=/usr/local && make && make install
+  * ./configure --prefix=/usr/local && make && sudo make install

 For installation please take a look at the Makefile and adjust according to your needs.
 Then simply: